vukrosic/linear-attention-research/experiments/exp11_dynamic_routing/PAPER.md

 ## 7. Limitations and Future Work

-**Current Limitations:**
+**Current Limitations (Proof-of-Concept Scale):**

-1. **Small Scale:** 50M parameters, 4 layers.
-Results may differ at larger scales.
-2. **Short Context:** 1024 tokens.
-Routing benefits may increase with longer contexts where O(n²) becomes more expensive.
-3. **Limited Training:** 1K steps.
-Longer training may show different routing patterns.
-4. **Single Dataset:** OpenWebText only.
-Domain-specific patterns may vary.
+1.  **Small Scale Validation:** Our experiments are conducted on ~50M parameter models due to compute constraints.
+While this validates the *mechanism*, scaling laws suggest that routing behaviors may evolve at larger scales (1B+ parameters).
+2.  **Short Context & Training:** We train for 1K steps with 1024 context length.
+The true benefits of O(n) routing are most pronounced at very long contexts (8K+), which were beyond the scope of this initial study.
+3.  **Proxy Metrics:** We use perplexity and loss on a small dataset.
+Downstream task performance (e.g., reasoning, coding) would provide a more robust measure of "quality" but requires significantly larger models.

 **Future Directions:**

+1.  **Scaling Up:** The most critical next step is to scale this architecture to 1B+ parameters and train on trillions of tokens to verify if the routing patterns hold.
+2.  **Long-Context Stress Testing:** Evaluating the model on 128k+ context lengths would dramatically highlight the efficiency gains of routing 50% of tokens to linear attention.
-1. **Per-Head Routing:** Route at head-level instead of layer-level for finer granularity
+3.  **Per-Head Routing:** Route at head-level instead of layer-level for finer granularity.
-2. **Context-Length Scaling:** Test at 4K, 8K, 16K sequence lengths
-3. **Routing Pattern Analysis:** Investigate which linguistic phenomena route where
-4. **Sequential vs Parallel:** Compare our parallel routing to sequential routing
-5. **Multi-Task:** Evaluate on diverse tasks (code, math, reasoning, creative writing)
-6. **Larger Models:** Scale to 1B+ parameters to validate findings
+4.  **Interpretability:** Deeper analysis of *why* specific tokens are routed to softmax (e.g., do "needle in a haystack" tokens get routed to softmax?).

 ---